Persimmon: Spain

+In the Valencia region of Spain, there is a production area of kaki called the "Ribera del Xùquer" which has a protected label and where only persimmons of the variety "Rojo Brillante" or derived mutations are cultivated.
+The largest part of these astringent type persimmons are CO2 treated to remove astringency and marketed as "Persimon" with one "m", which is a registered trademark.

+Taiwan

+Persimmon growing in Taiwan peaked at 5,300 hectares but declined to 4,700 hectares by 2024 largely due to the impacts of typhoons and climate change on production.
+Most Taiwanese persimmons are consumed domestically with dried persimmons especially favored.

 United States

 California produces 10000 ST of Fuyu a year.
 Most persimmons produced in California are seedless.
 California and Florida account for most commercial production.
 The first commercial orchards in Florida were planted in the 1870s and production peaked in the 1990s before declining.
 Most persimmon orchards in the US are small scale (70% less than 1 acre and 90% less than 5 acre).